 Casual dress is acceptable for attending our breakout sessions throughout the day.
 Some attendees choose to change into business casual or business attire for the evening banquets.
 Formal attire is not necessary.
 Hotels tend to turn the air conditioning on very high, so bring a light sweater or jacket to wear indoors.

-The AHA annual conferences is a welcoming event for all those interested in humanism and the work of the American Humanist Association.
+The AHA Annual Conference is a welcoming event for all those interested in humanism and the work of the American Humanist Association.
 We expect all conference attendees to respect others, even those they may disagree with.

 In general, prohibited conduct includes any abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate in the conference, including social events related to the conference.
 Any clear violation of the law will be immediately referred to local police.

 Yes!
-The American Humanist Association is partnering with Camp Quest West for the third year in a row to provide a Camp Quest Kids program for the duration of the conference.
+The American Humanist Association is partnering with Camp Quest West for the fourth year in a row to provide a Camp Quest Kids program and child care for the duration of the conference.
 Your children will enjoy activities hosted by experienced Camp Quest West volunteers while you attend conference sessions.

-The cost is $99 per child for children ages 5 and up, and $199 for children ages 4 and under.
+This program is FREE for all ages, as long as you purchase at least one Full Registration or Partial Registration.
 This cost covers meals, field trip fees, and transportation.
 A detailed schedule of the Camp Quest Kids Program will be provided at a later date.
 For questions, contact Camp Quest West Director David Diskin at firstname.lastname@example.org.

 Please contact Merrill Miller, AHA communications associate, at 202-238-9088 or email@example.com.